Subject Postgraduate Research Conveners

-All Postgraduate Research Students are allocated a supervisor who will act as the main source of academic support and research mentoring.
-You may want to identify a potential supervisor and contact them to discuss your research proposal before you apply.
+All Postgraduate Research students are allocated a supervisor who will act as the main source of academic support and research mentoring.
+You may want to identify a potential supervisor in your chosen subject area by contacting the subject Convener to discuss your research proposal before you apply.

 The Graduate School exists to support all of our graduate students in the College, managing and facilitating a range of services and resources to ensure a productive and interdisciplinary collegiate environment.

 The College of Arts is home to a vibrant and diverse community of students enrolled on Taught Masters and Research programmes.
 Postgraduate teaching and research takes place in a stimulating intellectual and cultural environment, reflecting the University of Glasgow’s vast range of academic and vocational expertise and international reputation.
 Across every school and subject area the college is home to world-leading and agenda-setting research.